BetzalelKenig/codewars-solutions/README.md

-# codewars-solution
+# codewars-solutions

-solution for problems from [codewars](https://www.codewars.com/) in python, sql, java
+Solutions for problems from [codewars](https://www.codewars.com/) in python, sql, java